-Intangible assets in the table above are represented net of accumulated amortization.
-As of December 2015, the gross carrying amount of the firm's identifiable intangible assets was \$464 million.
-The related accumulated amortization was \$386 million, resulting in a net carrying amount of \$78 million.
+Intangible assets in the table above are presented net of accumulated amortization.
+As of December 2016, the gross carrying amount, related accumulated amortization and net carrying amount of the firm's identifiable intangible assets were \$481 million, \$420 million and \$61 million, respectively.

-The firm's identifiable intangible assets are considered to have finite useful lives and are amortized over their estimated useful lives using the straight-line method.
-The weighted average remaining useful life of the firm's identifiable intangible assets is four years.
+The firm's identifiable intangible assets, which primarily include customer lists, are considered to have finite useful lives and are amortized over their estimated useful lives using the straight-line method.
+The weighted average remaining useful life of the firm's identifiable intangible assets is three years.